Certificate in Regulatory Policy and Practice

 Admissions Requirements

-If students begin the certificate and decide to apply to either the MPA, MPP or Master of Arts in Environmental Resource Policy degree program, they must apply by the posted deadline and meet the admissions requirements of the program.
-Up to nine credits of certificate coursework taken prior to admission to a degree program will be accepted in the master’s program within two years of completing the course and if a grade of B or better was earned in the course.
+If students begin the certificate and decide to apply to either the MPA, MPP or Master of Arts in Environmental Resource Policy degree program, they must apply by the posted deadline and meet the admissions requirements of the associated program.
+Up to nine credits of certificate coursework taken prior to admission to a degree program will be accepted in the master’s program within two years of completing the course and if a grade of B or better was earned.
 If students would like to have all 12 credits apply toward a degree, they need to apply and gain admission to the degree program before registering for their fourth course.

 Course Requirements